-- 4.3.4 Lending Als should specify in their credit policies a limit on the maximum exposure that they are prepared to incur on lending to individual clients, taking into account the risk of concentrated lending. - 4.3.5 For a locally incorporated AI, such exposure cannot in any case be more than 25% of its capital base (i.e. the statutory limit specified in §81(1) of the Banking Ordinance), except to the extent that the exposure is secured by collateral (such as cash deposits) accepted by the MA under §81(6) of the Banking Ordinance.
-An
+- 4.3.4 Lending Als should specify in their credit policies a limit on the maximum exposure that they are prepared to incur on lending to individual clients, taking into account the risk of concentrated lending. - 4.3.5 In setting such limits, a locally incorporated AI should also take into consideration the relevant statutory and supervisory requirements (e.g. Part 7 of the BELR if applicable).
+It should however be noted that those statutory limits set the upper cap for each individual exposure.
+Lending AIs should consider whether a lower limit is more appropriate with regard to the creditworthiness of each client. - 4.3.6 An overseas incorporated AI should adopt a similar prudential limit that is proportionate to its business size, nature and risk profile.

-HONG KONG MONETARY AUTHORITY 香港金融管理局 --- --

-- overseas incorporated AI should observe a similar prudential limit. - 4.3.6 It should however be noted that the 25% statutory limit sets the upper cap for each individual exposure.
-Lending Als should consider whether a lower limit is more appropriate with regard to the creditworthiness of each client.